you can fly!?

 take me back

 Hello, my name is Dan Ritchie, I'm the author of Project Dogwaffle.
-I've been a professional animator and I've used some great 3D animation programs.
-I also have used and seen some popular and well established image manipulation tools.
+I am a professional animator and I use some great 3D animation programs.
+I also use some popular and well established image manipulation tools.
 However, I sometimes find limitations or difficulties when using those other paint and imaging tools.
 I couldn't always do the stuff I wanted the way I wanted when creating the perfect backdrops for my animations, or the steel plates for my spaceships, or the rugged dinosaur skins and other textures.
 I also needed foliage effects, particle systems, skies and atmospherics, light effects such as lens flares and halos and much more.
+And I couldn't afford to buy all these additional plugins.

 I thought there had to be a better way.
-Like they say: if you want it done right, you've got to do it yourself.
+As they say: if you want it done right, you've got to do it yourself.

 My mission in life?